 If there's anything else I can provide to help in the decision-making process, I'd be happy to do so.
 Thank you again for your time!

-Now that you've reviewed some samples, let's discuss the basic ingredients that made up each letter.
+Now that you've reviewed some samples, let's discuss the basic ingredients that made up each example letter above.
 Below, you'll find some writing tips, some general tips, and some dos and don'ts.

-Before you sit down to write, consider the writing tips below.
+Before you sit down to write your letter, consider the writing tips below.
 They'll help you take the thoughts floating around in your mind and mold them into an eloquent note.

 Express gratitude.
 The interviewer took time out of their busy schedule to sit down with you and explain the position and company in greater detail.
-Open up with an immediate word of thanks: Thank you for taking the time to meet with me today.
+Open up with an immediate word of thanks: Thank you for taking the time to meet with you.

 Be specific.
 Mention something specific you learned during the interview that excited you, whether it's about the position or the company as a whole.

 Tie yourself back to the position.
 After mentioning something specific, relate your skill set back to the position.
-For example, "The three years I spent as an SEO Specialist make me uniquely qualified to fill the role of Marketing Manager at ABC Digital."
+For example, "In particular, my three years as an SEO Specialist at XYZ Technology make me a strong candidate."

 Express enthusiasm.
 Take a moment to express your enthusiasm about the role.
 Mention your eagerness to learn more.